Blemish-Prone Skin? Top Tips & Treatments To Show It Who's Boss!

 Cosmetic-Grade Chemical Peels

 Cosmetic-Grade Chemical Peels are professional treatments that apply a safe chemical solution to the skin’s surface to exfoliate and rejuvenate.
-They can address acne, discolouration, and blackheads.
+They can address acne, discolouration, blackheads and whiteheads.

 We offer chemical peels that come in various strengths to accommodate different skin types and concerns.
 A consultation with any of our Skin Therapists at Laser Clinics Australia will help determine the most suitable Tailored Treatment Plan for your needs.